 then

-Let finite and ordered .
+finite and

 The principle for many standard basis algorithms depending on a chosen normal form is the following: